cloudfoundry/uaa/README.md

 client like VMC.
 The token is returned in stdout, so copy paste the value into this next command:

-    $ ./gem/bin/uaa --client-id=admin --client-secret=adminclientsecret decode
+    $ ./bin/uaa --client-id=admin --client-secret=adminclientsecret decode [token]

 and you should see your username and the client id of the original token grant on stdout.

+	{
+	  "id":"17a99e38-c5fd-46a3-9d37-6b12db0937c9",
+	  "resource_ids":["cloud_controller","password"],
+	  "expires_at":1334117495,
+	  "scope":["read"],
+	  "email":"marissa@test.org",
+	  "client_authorities":["ROLE_UNTRUSTED"],
+	  "expires_in":43171,
+	  "user_authorities":["ROLE_USER"],
+	  "user_id":"marissa",
+	  "client_id":"vmc"
+	}

+### Demo of command line usage against e.g. cloudfoundry.com

+The same command line example should work against a UAA running on cloudfoundry.com.
+In this case, there is no need to run a local uaa server, so simply ask the external login endpoint to tell you about the system:

+    $ curl -H "Accept: application/json" uaa.cloudfoundry.com/login
+    {
+      "prompts":{"username":["text","Username"],
+        "password":["password","Password"]
+      }
+    }

+You can then try logging in with the UAA ruby gem.
+Make sure you have ruby 1.9, and bundler installed, then

+    $ cd gem/; bundle
+    $ ./bin/uaa target uaa.cloudfoundry.com
+    $ ./bin/uaa login [yourusername] [yourpassword]

+(or leave out the username / password to be prompted).

+This authenticates and obtains an access token from the server using the OAuth2 implicit grant, similar to the approach intended for a client like VMC.

 ## Integration tests